Rethinking the Effective Sample Size: New directions for alternative metrics

-We would like the set samples $\{\x_n \}_{n=1}^N$, to play a role in the approximated ESS.
+The diversity of the samples is known to increase the performance of the estimators \cite[Chapter 8]{owen2013montecarlo}.
+The diversity in the set of samples is also key in IS-based methods that incorporate resampling steps (e.g., particle filtering \citep{li2015resampling} or adaptive IS \cite{bugallo2017adaptive}) to avoid degeneracy, even in the case where the $\ESS$ is high.
+For these reasons, we would like the set of samples $\{\x_n \}_{n=1}^N$, to play a role in the approximated ESS.
 Intuitively, when the samples are farther apart this should yield larger ESS (for a fixed set of weights).
-An approximated ESS that would remain constant (in average) after a resampling step would be also desirable in order to avoid the paradox that $\ESS = N$ after a resampling step.
+An approximated ESS that would remain constant (in average) after a resampling step would be also desirable in order to avoid the well-known paradox that $\ESS = N$ after a resampling step.

-We would like to use the unnormalized IS weights to evaluate a sequence of particle approximates.
-Even if they do not have an absolute measure of performance (because $Z$ is unknown), in adaptive IS schemes, one could exploit this information in iterative schemes.
+Here we follow the ideas of partitioning the space suggested in recent works in the literature \cite{Li12,GIS}, which have shown to improve the quality of the resampling steps in sequential Monte Carlo schemes \cite{CMC}.
+The main idea is to divide the domain $\mathcal{X}$ of the random variable $\mathbf{X}$ into $M$ separate mutually exclusive regions.
+More specifically, let us consider an integer $M \in \mathbb{N}^{+}$, and a partition $\mathcal{P}=\left\{\mathcal{X}_{1}, \mathcal{X}_{2},...,\mathcal{X}_{m}\right\}$ of the state space with $M$ disjoint subsets,